 A list of the most frequently asked questions about starting your studies at Anglia Ruskin University (ARU).

-How can I travel form the airport to ARU?
+How can I travel from the airport to ARU?

 When can I move into University accommodation?

-- After you have accepted your offer of accommodation our Residential Service office will inform you when you can move into your accommodation.
+After you have accepted your offer of accommodation our Residential Service office will inform you when you can move in.

 What happens if I arrive at my University provided accommodation outside the hours of 9am-5pm?